vicstephjackson/Constructor-Word-Guess/README.md

 Beach theme word guess game
  To play:
  1. Guess any letter from a-z
- 2. you have 10 incorrect guesses
+ 2. You have 10 incorrect guesses
- 3. theme things you would bring to the beach
+ 3. Theme things you would bring to the beach
- Good Luck!
+ 4. Good Luck!